ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 #### Define the conflict response payloads

-Define the conflict response payloads for the second resource of the first endpoint, as shown below.
+Define the first conflict response payload for the second resource of the first endpoint, as shown below.

-Create the first conflict response payload, as shown below.

 >**Tip:** You can create the second conflict response payload when [creating the second resource](#create-the-second-resource).